-Keep an eye open for clearance sales at your local grocery store next week.
-Many regular grocery items will be marked down to amazing prices making for a great time to stock up.
+Saving money on groceries means snatching up good deals on things you regularly buy.
+Keep an eye open for Christmas clearance groceries on sale at your local grocery store after a holiday.
+Many regular grocery items will be marked down to amazing prices, making it a great time for you to stock up.

-In no way do I want to detract from Christmas itself.
-But, at the same time, I do want to alert you to the fact that Monday and the early part of next week will be great days to grocery shop.
-NOT because the regular sales will be great, but because the clearance racks will be.
+As I type, it’s 4 days until Christmas.
+In no way do I want to detract from Christmas itself, but, at the same time, I do want to alert you to the fact that the days after a holiday are great days for grocery shopping.

-You may think that only Christmas-y items go half-price after Christmas, but you’d be wrong.
-All kinds of food and food-related items are packaged for the holidays.
-And since marketers never want “out of season” items on the shelves, those are unloaded quickly — to make room for Valentine’s Day.
+You may think that only Christmas-y items, like wrapping paper and decor, go half-price after Christmas, but you’d be wrong.
+All kinds of food and food-related items are packaged for the holidays or heavily pushed in the weeks before Thanksgiving and Christmas.

-Here’s the short list of things I bought last year on December 26th or 27th:
+Here’s the short list of things I have bought in the past on December 26th or 27th:

 - butter: $1.24/pound